-Some causes of leaf falling are age, overwatering, and cold.
+Some causes of a leaf falling are age, overwatering, and cold.

 The age of the leaves cannot be controlled, but if the growth rate of new leaves is faster than the falling, then it should not be a problem.

-Overwatering should again be controlled through proper soil that’s well-draining and using a pot with drainage holes.
+Overwatering should again be controlled through proper well-draining soil and a pot with drainage holes.